Want to promote your business to the people who are actively searching for your solutions? Enter Google Search Ads.

-This also means that the probability of selling / leaving contact details/ downloading an ebook (or any other action we want them to take) is much higher in this case.
+This also means that the probability of selling, leaving contact details, downloading an ebook (or any other action we want them to take) is much higher in this case.

 So how can you easily create your first Google Ads campaign in GetResponse?
-Follow these 7 steps.

-How to create Google Ads in GetResponse in 7 steps
+How to create Google Ads in GetResponse in 8 steps

 Step 1.
 Accessing Paid Ads in the GetResponse menu